-In year 1, approximately half of the core content of the curriculum will be delivered via didactic lectures.
+In year one, most of the core content of the curriculum will be delivered via didactic lectures.
 Each lecture is accompanied by lecture handouts that will be uploaded beforehand on the Medical College's website.
-These handouts include: the title of the lecture (i.e. what the lecturer intends to teach about), the learning objectives (i.e. what you should know/be able to do after the lecture), the relevance of the lecture to clinical practice, and an outline of the lecture contents.
+These handouts include: the title of the lecture (i.e. what the lecturer intends to teach about), the learning objectives (i.e. what you should know/be able to do after the lecture), the relevance of the lecture to clinical practice through addressing Core Clinical Problems (CCPs) (Appendix II), and an outline of the lecture contents.